codingve/codingve/README.md

 </p>

-### Hello you all, my name is Verônica, I am 31 years old and I'm a Software Developer since 2012 and I'm passionate about A.I and everything relacted.
+### Hello you all, my name is Verônica, I am <!-- AGE:START -->31<!-- AGE:END --> years old and I'm a Software Developer since 2012 and I'm passionate about A.I and everything relacted.
 I want to collaborate with more open source projects and because this I go to use more of the github community.
 So long and thanks for all the fish. 👋